 In the News

 STEWART'S: HISTORIC HOUSE DEMOLITION PLANNED: There is a proposal to demolish the former historic Edward’s Chiropractic house and build a new Stewart’s on the corner of Sunset Road and Route 9/20 in Schodack Town Center.
 Stewart's has now purchased the properties (Edward's house and Broughton's).
 They will be seeking a variance to erect a gas station over the Aquifer.
 Read The Times Union articles from 6/28/19 and 7/17/19.
 SPDA has written a letter to Gary Dake, the President of Stewart's Shops.
 If you would like to co-sign this letter, go to our on-line PETITION, and add your comments.
 Also, see SPDA's position in its Letter to the Planning Board and in our Latest Advertiser Articles.
 See also the Public Hearing video (4/1/19).
-Read a statement from SPDA member, George Hodgson.
+Read a statement and the November 12, 2019 letter from SPDA member, George Hodgson.

 AMAZON: The million square-foot warehouse planned for Route 9 between exits 11 and 12 will be a distribution center for Amazon.
 See SPDA's position in Latest Advertiser Articles.
 The neighborhood of Richwood and Hillcrest Drives fight back.
 Link to the Save Schodack petition and website to read the latest developments.
 Neighbors have filed an appeal to the decision to dismiss the lawsuit against the Town and developers: link to the previous Times Union article and the Guardian articles.
 Meanwhile the Town approved more taxpayer funds for lawyers to defend the appeal, which could have been avoided if they had required and reviewed a full environmental impact statement prior to approval.
 What is an environmental impact statement (EIS)?
 See also the EPA's description of an EIS.